Elleby’s 3 leads Washington St. to victory over Arizona St. - WHIZ News

 BIG PICTURE

-Arizona State: Sun Devil coach Bobby Hurley is now 3-5 in his career against Washington State
+Arizona State: After erasing a 22-point deficit to pull off a thrilling 66-65 comeback victory over in-state rival Arizona last week, Arizona State struggled turning the ball over and their leading scorer was held to fewer than twenty points for the first time in seven games.
+Sun Devil coach Bobby Hurley is now 3-5 in his career against Washington State

 UP NEXT